-WorldCat is a comprehensive catalog of the libraries of the world, including libraries found in Oklahoma.
+One of the best approaches to identifying which Oklahoma library owns a needed book is to search WorldCat.
+WorldCat is a comprehensive catalog of the libraries around the world, including libraries found in Oklahoma such as NSU.
 If you are interested in finding books specifically owned by the NSU Libraries, however, it is best not to use WorldCat.
-Instead, use the NSU Libraries online library catalog.
+Instead, use the NSU Libraries online library catalog (link is below).

 Below are a series of screen captures that illustrate how to use WorldCat to find books owned by other Oklahoma libraries.

 1. Start at the NSU Libraries home page.
-Click on Search in more databases:
+Click on Articles and Databases:

-2. Scroll down the next page and click on the WorldCat (FirstSearch) link:
+3. Either click on the "W" at the top of this screen, or scroll down the page and click on the WorldCat (FirstSearch) link:

-4. The next screen shows that 1,753 libraries in the world own this book.
+5. The next screen shows that 1,663 libraries in the world own this book.
 In this case, as indicated by the "Northeastern State Univ" logo, the NSU Libraries also own the book.
-Click on the link named Libraries Worldwide:
+Click on the Libraries Worldwide link:

-5. The next screen shows all of the libraries in Oklahoma that own this book:
+6. The below screen shows all of the libraries in Oklahoma that own the book:

 When the NSU Libraries Does Not Own the Needed Book

-If the NSU Libraries system does not own a book that you need, it is likely that Interlibrary Loan will be able to obtain a copy for you.
-To learn about interlibrary loan policies and procedures, and for information on how to utilize this service, please contact the Interlibrary Loan office or the subject librarian listed below.
+If the NSU Libraries system does not own a book that you need, it is likely that Interlibrary Loan will be able to obtain a copy of it free of charge for you.
+To learn about interlibrary loan policies and procedures, and for information on how to utilize this service, contact the Interlibrary Loan office (link is below) or the subject librarian listed below.
 One key to using interlibrary loan services successfully is to start your research early so that interlibrary loan requests can arrive in time.
-On average, it takes about ten business days to obtain material through interlibrary loan.
+On average, it takes about one week to obtain material requested through interlibrary loan.